We’ve always suspected there’s something psychologically wrong with people who dislike cheese, but did you know science actually backs this up too?

 If you took a cross section of my body, you would almost definitely find at least 50% of my cellular makeup encased in slices of cheddar, or drizzled with the run-off of an overstuffed cheese toastie.

 So there you have it.
-Your friends who don’t fall on the fromage side of the fence may actually have some scientific basis to their aversion.
+Your friends who don’t fall on the fromage side of the fence may actually have some scientific basis for their aversion.

 That doesn’t make it hurt any less, though.